rithik669/CHOP_Data_Challenge/README.md

 The patient’s visit is an encounter for drug overdose The hospital encounter occurs after July 15, 1999
-The patient’s age at time of encounter is between 18 and 35 (Patient is considered to be 35 until turning 36) Part 2: Create additional fields
+The patient’s age at time of encounter is between 18 and 35 (Patient is considered to be 35 until turning 36)

+PART 2: CREATE ADDITIONAL FIELDS

 With your drug overdose encounter, create the following indicators:

 DEATH_AT_VISIT_IND: 1 if patient died during the drug overdose encounter, 0 if the patient died at a different time